 Fiat's top management is also there.
 President Paolo Fresco is enthusiastic:

-Alessandro Barberis, managing director of the Turin-based group, defines Ferrari:
+Alessandro Barberis, CEO of the Turin-based group, defines Ferrari:

 "Our jewel.
-Events like this give us the charge".
+Events like this give us enthusiasm".

 "It is very beautiful.
 Now we are waiting to see her win".

 Although he has been the protagonist of thousands of public meetings in his professional career, Luca Montezemolo cannot hide his deep emotion.
 The new Ferrari and the dedication to Giovanni Agnelli also involve the Ferrari president on a sentimental level.
-In a voice that is for once less confident, Montezemolo explains the motivations that led to the choice of the acronym to remember the figure of the lawyer:
+In a voice that is for once less confident, Montezemolo explains the motivations that led to the choice of the acronym to remember the Lawyer:

 With the F2003-GA in front of him, Montezemolo also talks about the stability of the team, the pride of belonging to the Fiat Group, the upcoming championship, the opponents and those who have helped: